stavkv/stavkv.github.io/README.md

 ## Installation

-To install `etch`, download the repository into the `themes` folder in the root of your site.
+To install `glitch`, download the repository into the `themes` folder in the root of your site.

 ```
 $ git submodule add https://github.com/vikfp/glitch.git themes/glitch